 How many lessons will it take to prepare for our wedding?

 It depends on your goals, your natural ability, and how often you practice.
-Many couples are looking to learn just enough to feel comfortable, or basic steps that are easy to learn plus an entrance and ending.
-In which case, 5 lessons are usually perfect.
+Many couples are looking to learn enough to feel comfortable: beginner steps, an entrance and an ending.
+In that case, 5 lessons are usually perfect.
 There are also those who don’t have a lot of time, in which case we can do 1-3 where you will learn basics, and simple highlights.
-For those who want something more, your dance might include more than one song, more than one style of dance, choreography, unique music, or tricks and technique, I recommend at least 9.
+For those who want something more, your dance might include more than one song, more than one style of dance, choreography, unique music, technique, and tricks, I recommend at least 8.
 Tip: don’t sell yourself short and think in one lesson you will learn everything you need to know!
 Allow yourself enough time before the wedding to adequately prepare.
 Let me put it this way, the more times I get to see you, the more awesome your dance will be.
 If you don't know yet, that's ok!
 I don't sell lessons in packages, so you aren't locked into a certain amount of lessons.
 We do lessons until you are done, and that's it!

 Do you offer any group classes for the public?